epidemian/lambda-espresso/README.md

-# λ Calculus Parser
+# ☕ λ-Espresso ☕

-A λ calculus implementation in CoffeeScript
+A λ calculus interpreter written in CoffeeScript.

 ## Usage

-TODO
+You can play with λ-Espresso [here](http://epidemian.github.com/lambda-espresso/).

 ## Development